icibici/smartphone-bci-hardware/README.md

 * [SMARTPHONE-BCI](https://github.com/capitancambio/smartphone-bci)
 * [SMARTPHONE-BCI-HARDWARE](https://github.com/jmanart/smartphone-bci-hardware)

+Keep in touch with us at our [icibici google group](https://groups.google.com/forum/#!forum/icibici)

 ## About

 This project was born with the idea of designing a workshop for participants to build their own 2 electrode EEG reader and connect it to a phone at EMF camp 2016 for around £20.